timothy-debock/geoserver/doc/en/user/source/community/metadata/uiconfiguration.rst

 Internationalization support
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-All metadata field labels that appears in the :guilabel:`Metadata fields` can be interationalized.
+All metadata field labels that appear in the :guilabel:`Metadata fields` can be internationalized.
 This is performed by creating an internationalization (i18n) file named metadata.properties.
-Create an entry for each key in the gui configuriation following this pattern:  `PREFIX.attribute-key`
+Create an entry for each key in the gui configuration following this pattern:  `PREFIX.attribute-key`

 e.g.